patrickkhoury11/DH110-Assignment5-Personas-Scenarios/README.md

 The two following features bring potential solutions to these barriers

 * **Consolidation:** Consolidating a variety of environmentally-conscious activities and services into one mobile application is far more convenient and time efficient for the users.
 This feature also mitigates the issue I identified in my previous evaluations stating the privacy concerns of the user.
-Users often don’t want to sign up their private information to multiple different service providers, as it makes them more susceptible to information breaches.
-This rids the user of the aforementioned concerns, while also creating a more time-efficient and environmentally oriented product.
+Users often don’t want to sign up their private information to multiple different service providers, as it makes them more likely to be susceptible to information breaches.
+This rids the user of the aforementioned concerns, while also creating a more time-efficient and environmentally-oriented product.
 Consolidating several environmentally-conscious activities into one platform allows for the opportunity to educate the consumer about sustainable practices and events, as the platform dedicates itself to the notion of sustainability and sustainable living in cities and communities.
 > *Target user input on consolidation: “I would definitely prefer having one platform with multiple aspects and resources because it’s more convenient and time efficient to have everything in one place.
 I think with having one platform dedicated to sustainability also, I would be more inclined to remember to incorporate sustainability practices into my life because there’s now a platform where that’s the main focus.”*